 When you answer these questions, you will realise for yourself whether the subject is suitable or not.
 Your preparation process will be smooth if you have a genuine interest in the subject.
 Also, a prior knowledge can help although not in all the cases.
 If you are a recent graduate or have been in touch with the subject, it would make sense for you to choose that subject since you would already have covered a lot of ground and don’t have to start from scratch.

 You can also look at subjects that have reasonably good overlap with the general studies subjects.
+Go through the IAS optional subject syllabus to reach this decision.
 This might help you save time during the IAS exam preparation process.
 Subjects with good overlap are history, geography, public administration, polity and international relations, economics and sociology.

 There are many who go by the popularity of the subject.
 Going by the numbers, public administration and geography are really popular among aspirants.
 The advantage of going by popularity is that there will not be any dearth of study material and coaching on the subject.
 But the pitfall of taking a popular subject is that your competition in the optional papers will be really high.
 You will have to outdo hundreds if not thousands of candidates unlike not-so-popular subjects where you will only have to be better than under 50 candidates.